 Bisexual – The attraction to two or more genders.
 Or the same gender and another gender.

 Asexual – Not experiencing any sexual attraction to any gender.
-(Often shortened to ace) It’s different for everyone but some asexual people will have emotional and/or romantic attraction.
+(Often shortened to ace) It’s different for everyone but some asexual people will have an emotional and/or romantic attraction.
 Some will not.

 Polysexual – Attraction to multiple genders (but not all genders)

-Pansexual – Attraction to all genders.
+Pansexual – Attraction regardless of gender.

 Demisexual – A person who doesn’t experience attraction until a strong emotional connection has been formed with that person.

 Aceflux – someone whose experience of sexual attraction varies over time.

 There is also homoromantic, biromantic, aromantic etc – describing the romantic attraction in particular.
 So someone can be homoromantic and bisexual for example.